Aerogalaxystar/Object-Loader-OpenGL/README.md

 # Model Loader with OpenGL and C++

-## Revisited Graphics Concepts and Concepts of Loader and Linking
+## Revisited Graphics Concepts and Concepts of Loader and Linking and Implementation of Model Loading From LearnOpengl.com

 ## Dependencies